NixOS/nix.dev/README.rst

 Contributing
 ------------

-Run `./live` and open a browser at https://localhost:5500.
-As you make changes, the browser should auto-reload.
+Run ``./live`` and open a browser at https://localhost:5500.

+As you make changes your browser should auto-reload within a few seconds.